FreedomBen/breakout71/Readme.md

 - sound when ball changes color
 - option : don't pause on mobile when lifting finger
 - option : accelerated relative movements on mobile
+- maybe just have 10 background, and always use the same one for the nth level of each run  ?

 There are many possible perks left to implement :
 - offer next level choice after upgrade pick